kxxt/tracexec/README.md

       --no-show-interpreter
           Do not show script interpreter indicated by shebang --foreground
           Set the terminal foreground process group to tracee.
-This option is useful when tracexec is used interactively.
+This option is useful when tracexec is used interactively. [default]
       --no-foreground
           Do not set the terminal foreground process group to tracee --diff-fd